python/cpython/Doc/library/contextlib.rst

    the exception has been handled, and execution will resume with the statement immediately following the :keyword:`with` statement.

-   contextmanager uses :class:`ContextDecorator` so the context managers it creates can be used as decorators as well as in :keyword:`with` statements.
+   :func:`contextmanager` uses :class:`ContextDecorator` so the context managers it creates can be used as decorators as well as in :keyword:`with` statements.
+   When used as a decorator, a new generator instance is implicitly created on each function call (this allows the otherwise "one-shot" context managers created by :func:`contextmanager` to meet the requirement that context managers support multiple invocations in order to be used as decorators).

    .. versionchanged:: 3.2
       Use of :class:`ContextDecorator`.